-An increase or decrease of 100 basis point in the growth factor would change the fair value of the investment in equity by an increase of €,863 thousand and respectively a decrease of €,284 thousand.
+An increase or decrease of 100 basis point in the growth factor would change the fair value of the investment in equity by an increase of $\in 2,863$ thousand and respectively a decrease of $\notin 2,284$ thousand.

-An increase of decrease of 100 basis point in the discount rate would change the fair value of the investment in equity by a decrease of Θ , 346 thousand and respectively an increase of ε , 188 thousand.
+An increase or decrease of 100 basis point in the discount rate would change the fair value of the investment in equity by a decrease of $\in$ 3,346 thousand and respectively an increase of $\in$ 4,188 thousand.